German Shorthaired Pointers: Expert Insights

 With their short, sleek coats, GSPs are often thought to be low-maintenance—but regular brushing, nail trimming, and ear cleaning are still essential.
 Their coats shed, and routine grooming helps keep their skin and coat healthy while minimizing loose hair around the home.

 Additionally, GSPs are sensitive to extreme temperatures—their short coat does not provide insulation against cold weather, and they can easily overheat in high temperatures.
-At TTR, we educate our puppy owners on proper coat care, hydration, and temperature management to ensure their GSP thrives year-round.
+At Tipsy Rabbit, we educate our puppy owners on proper coat care, hydration, and temperature management to ensure their GSP thrives year-round.

 Is a GSP the Right Fit for You?